 Do you purchase only print books?

-Print is our default for faculty-authored books.
-We will attempt to purchase eBooks if we anticipate high demand or if the book is available only in electronic format.
+Print is our default format for faculty-authored books.
+We will attempt to purchase ebooks if we anticipate high demand or if the book is available only in electronic format.

 How can I request my book be purchased?